 In 2009, until new homeowners Ben and Amber Sessions discovered their dream home to be a living, wriggling nest.
 Infested with thousands of rank-smelling but harmless garter snakes, the slithering reptiles were even inside the walls, where the couple could hear them moving at night.
 Only two short years later, they abandoned the home.
 The Snake House came on the market again while experts attempted to manage the infestation -- widely known across the country in part due to Animal Planet's coverage.
 Today?
 Well, the site has quite a reputation.

-4. That time an Idaho man stopped to poop and started a wildfire intead.
+4. That time an Idaho man stopped to "relieve himself" and started a wildfire instead.

 When nature calls... things don't always go as planned.
-In what would turn out to be the most hilarious set of headlines in Idaho's history, one unsuspecting cyclist who stopped to relieve himself wound up starting a fire in the Boise foothills instead.
+In what would turn out to be the most hilarious set of headlines in Idaho's history, one unsuspecting cyclist who stopped to heed the call of nature wound up starting a fire in the Boise foothills instead.
 The situation (which, according to the BLM, has happened once before) arose when the cyclist attempted to burn his toilet paper, rather than bury it or pack it out.
 But in the middle of Idaho's dry season, the sparks quickly grew into a 70-acre brush fire.
 Oops.

-5. Decades of Jackrabbit drives aren't one of our state's proudest moments.
+5. Decades of Jackrabbit drives definitely don't make the list of our state's proudest moments.

 Idaho's "rabbit drives" are a horrifying part of our state's history that most would rather forget.
 Unfortunately, the practice continued well into the 1980s across various cities, like Mud Lake.
 Wild jackrabbits aren't ordinarily considered to be pests, but found in large numbers, can quickly eat through crops and cause extreme damage to small farms.
 In 1981, local farmers took the proliferating animals into their own hands.
 In sickening displays of brutality, hundreds of thousands of rabbits were clubbed from careening motorcycles and ATVs, corralled, and killed.
 The practice dates back to the pre-1920s.